Friday, 26 December 2025

 So, we have hatched a cunning plan for the future of the East End Gallery.
 We feel we have lost the intimacy that we loved in the early days of the East End Gallery.
 Time to get that sense back!
 The East End Gallery will move into the eastern side of the Forbes Building and still provide 90 square metres of amazing art space.

 Bec, our wonderful jeweller, silversmith, metal artisan, abstract artist and irreplaceable addition to the East End Gallery will be moving her studio into the south western side of the new look Gallery.
 I will be moving my desk to the south eastern side.
-Marion will remain in her current artist's studio, continuing to create wonderful paintings, fantastic sculptures and running her classes.
+Marion will remain in her current artist's studio, continuing to create wonderful paintings, fantastic sculptures and running her art classes.
 For anybody who would like to explore and improve their skills in every painting media, Marion is the go-to art teacher.

 Michael is remaining in his studio and workshop behind the Gallery.
 He will continue as a story teller in metal, an innovative and exceptionally skilled sculptor, whose works emanate from his soul.
 During 2025, he entered and won accolades in both the York and Northam Art Awards.
 The York Art and Craft Awards were probably the most satisfying - named Avon Valley Artist for 2025.
 The look on his face at the announcement of this achievement will stay with me forever!